 Step 1: Light your grill and set it up for two zone heating, leaving the lid open for now on a charcoal grill, close the lid on a gas grill.

-Step 2: While the grill is preheating, combine all ingredients for the rub in a bowl and whisk together.
-Pour into a shaker bottle and set aside.
-(This will be more rub than you need, but it’s great to keep on hand.)
+Step 2: While the grill is preheating, pour bbq rub into a shaker bottle and set aside.

 Step 3: Lightly coat the chicken on both sides with avocado oil.